learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 difference between _arguments_ and _parameters_, which are subtle, but important to know when working with or discussing code.

-A _parameter_ is a value that the method expects you to pass when you call it.
+A _parameter_ is a local variable, specific to the method that the method expects you to pass when you call it.
+Inside the method, the programming language will let you use that local variable name (the _parameter_) to "get" the value (_the argument_) that was assigned to it when you _called_ the method.

-An _argument_ is the value you pass to a method when you call the method.
+An _argument_ is the value you pass to a method when you call the method that is, in turn, assigned to a _parameter_.

 In simpler words, parameters appear in method definitions; arguments appear in method calls.
 For example: